fullsmartdev/react-native/README.md

 ### UI

+- [react-native-splash-screen ★28](https://github.com/crazycodeboy/react-native-splash-screen) - A splash screen for react-native, hide when application loaded ,it works on iOS and Android.
+- [react-native-check-box ★24](https://github.com/crazycodeboy/react-native-check-box) - Checkbox component for react native, it works on iOS and Android.
+- [react-native-easy-toast ★18](https://github.com/crazycodeboy/react-native-easy-toast) - A react native module to show toast like android, it works on iOS and Android.
 - [react-native-button-component ★45](https://github.com/jacklam718/react-native-button-component) - A Beautiful, Customizable React Native Button component for iOS & Android
 - [react-native-popup-dialog ★16](https://github.com/jacklam718/react-native-popup-dialog) - A React Native Popup Dialog Easy Use & Support Use Custom Animation.
 For IOS & Android
 - [react-native-card-view ★20](https://github.com/jacklam718/react-native-card-view) - A react native card component
 - [apsl-react-native-button ★240](https://github.com/APSL/react-native-button) - React Native button component with rounded corners.
 - [autoresponsive-react-native ★68](https://github.com/xudafeng/autoresponsive-react-native) - A Magical Layout Library For React
+- [ex-navigation ★361](https://github.com/exponentjs/ex-navigation) - A route-centric, batteries-included navigation library for Exponent and React Native that works seamlessly on Android and iOS.
 - [ex-navigator ★464](https://github.com/exponentjs/ex-navigator) - Route-centric navigation built on top of React Native's Navigator
 - [navbar-native ★1](https://github.com/redbaron76/navbar-native) - A new, fully customizable Navbar component for React-Native
 - [react-native-router-sinux ★ ★1](https://github.com/jbpin/react-native-router-sinux) - React Native Router based on new NavigationExperimental that use Sinux as Flux implementation.